 Chief Executive, ABF, The Soldiers’ Charity

-The chairman of the St George’s Day Charity Festival Bob Gallagher presents Philip Naylor, Regional Director North West of ABF The Soldiers Charity with a cheque for thirty three thousand pounds following the success of the this year’s charity festival.
+St George’s Day Charity Festival member Bob Gallagher presents Philip Naylor, Regional Director North West of ABF The Soldiers Charity with a cheque for fourty thousand pounds following the success of the last year’s charity festival.